John Ruhl (sculptor): Career

-In this exhibition, both John and Mr. Elwell had pieces they made for sale.
 The New York Times reported: "Diana of the Spear by Edwin F Elwell is a plaster statuette whose intention is better than its realization.
 The nude Diana is an ungraceful and perhaps impossible attitude with her legs apart and her weight on the right toes, while she is in the act of brandishing rather than hurling a spear.
 The modeling of the right breast and the right arm drawn back in the act of hurling is as questionable as the position of feet and legs.
-Though Diana was a goddess we have no right to assume that she could or would take such a pose when driving the spear at her antlered prey in the Forest of Arcady".
-The article was more praiseworthy of John, claiming "There is a good plaster bust of young Mr. Bureau of Philadelphia by John Ruhl".
+Though Diana was a goddess we have no right to assume that she could or would take such a pose when driving the spear at her antlered prey in the Forest of Arcady."
+The article was more praiseworthy of Ruhl, writing that "There is a good plaster bust of young Mr. Bureau of Philadelphia by John Ruhl".

-Exhibition catalogs exist for the various annual exhibitions of the Society of American Artists.
-A copy of the catalog for the 1894 exhibit exists at the Thomas Watson Library of the Metropolitan Museum of Art.
-Altogether there were 317 exhibits, with nearly the same number of artists, only 13 of these exhibits were sculptures – all of which were located in the Central Gallery.
-John was Exhibitor #315 with his "Portrait of Mr. B." Other prominent exhibitors at the event were Alexander Sterling Calder, Augustus Saint Gaudens, and Ruhl's own mentor, Frank Elwell.
-To be displayed amongst other prominent artists demonstrates Ruhl's sculpting prowess, even at only 21 years of age.
+Some of the Society of American Artists' exhibition catalogs were preserved.
+One of which, a copy of the 1984 exhibit, is housed at the Thomas Watson Library of the Metropolitan Museum of Art.
+Altogether there were 317 exhibits, each displayed nearly the same number of artists, and only 13 of these exhibits featured sculptures – all of which were located in the Central Gallery.
+Ruhl was Exhibitor #315 with his "Portrait of Mr. B." Other prominent exhibitors at the event were Alexander Sterling Calder, Augustus Saint Gaudens, and Ruhl's own mentor, Frank Elwell.

 Ruhl's final project was the 1939 GM Futurama Exhibit at the New York World's Fair.
-His job was to join the hundreds of other skilled artists and make many of the scale models in the "Building the World of Tomorrow" exhibit.
+Collaborating with numerous skilled artists, he created scale models for the "Building the World of Tomorrow" exhibit.
 During this time, he was employed by George Wittbold, the builder.

 After his death on November 19, 1940, Ruhl was interred at St. Michael's Cemetery in Queens, New York.

 Awards

 In 1913, John was listed in Who's Who in American Art.
 His qualifications included "Pupil of the Metropolitan Museum Art School under John Ward Stimson and Francis Edwin Elwell."

 Years later he was also listed in Who Was Who in American Art 1564–1975, a three-volume book edited by Peter Hastings Falk.

 John won several Society of Beaux-Arts Architects medals: first place for sculpture in 1913–14, two second places for sculpture in 1915–16, and two first places for sculpture in 1916–17.

 In January 1915 he was awarded the first prize of $76 ($1,604 current buying power) in the Mrs. Henry Payne Whitney (Gertrude Vanderbilt Whitney) competition for students with a sculpture entitled "Youth."
 It shows a slender-limbed nude youth reaching out his toe to frighten a frog.

+By merging classical techniques with contemporary themes, John Ruhl left an indelible mark on American sculpture and decorative arts.